 The man, the myth, the legend.
 At his Stanford University commencement speech, Steve Jobs, CEO, and co-founder of Apple and Pixar speaks about trusting your gut, because it somehow already knows where you need to be.
 He also speaks about “connecting the dots”.
 He describes how, when you look back at your life, you will see that everything was connected and led you to a meaningful and somehow fated destination.
 This talk by Steve Jobs is one of the most inspirational speeches on student life.
 It gives you a sense of love and appreciation for this innovative entrepreneur and visionary, who had a reputation for being tough on his subordinates.

 Elizabeth Gilbert, the author of the best-selling book “Eat, Pray, Love,” speaks about her ideas on creativity.
-She delves into the history of creative genius, and gives a background on the various definitions, as well as the evolution of beliefs on creativity throughout the centuries.
+She delves into the history of creative genius and gives a background on the various definitions, as well as the evolution of beliefs on creativity throughout the centuries.
 Elizabeth also shares her own experience with creative genius, and her struggle with the ability to connect to it again in the wake of the massive success of “Eat, Pray, Love.”
 I love this talk because she makes creativity sound like a mystical and divine gift that must be caught by those who are lucky enough to harness it.
 She presents some very interesting concepts, and I found the historical background to be very thought-provoking as well.

 Simon Sinek has a simple but powerful model for inspirational leadership all starting with a golden circle and the question “Why?”.
 The author and ethnographer (an anthropologist who studies specific human subcultures), speaks on his findings on the most effective method to inspire change.
-He goes into detail about the parts of the brain that a leader must affect to influence others, as well the type of behavior that inspires others to take action for a cause.
-“Start with the Why” is Simon’s main tag line, and it based on the idea that if you can appeal to people’s heart and gut, and make them truly believe what you believe than they will trust and follow you.
+He goes into detail about the parts of the brain that a leader must affect to influence others, as well as the type of behavior that inspires others to take action for a cause.
+“Start with the Why” is Simon’s main tag line, and is based on the idea that if you can appeal to people’s heart and gut, and make them truly believe what you believe then they will trust and follow you.
 This is interesting because it gives you a scientific breakdown of the human brain and thinking patterns for decision making.

 In a culture where being social and outgoing are prized above all else, it can be difficult, even shameful, to be an introvert.
 But, as Susan Cain argues in this passionate speech on student life, introverts bring extraordinary talents and abilities to the world and should be encouraged and celebrated.
 Business and entrepreneurship is often thought to be a game played best by the outgoing.
 However, in this passionate case for introverted value, Cain shares that really the best environment for every person to be in are the ones that stimulate their productivity and creativity best.
 While introverts might brainstorm best in small groups or isolation, it does not matter how they do their best work.
 It’s the quality and contribution of the work brought forth that matters most for all personality types, introverts included.